Custom Software Development Costs

 A few notes on reading these ranges.
 Most projects we build fall in the £30,000 to £75,000 range.
 The jump from "simple" to "mid-complexity" is rarely about the number of screens.
 It is about the number of rules: conditional logic, edge cases, permission levels, and integrations that multiply the work beneath the surface.

 Failure mode: skipping discovery to save money.
 A £3,000 to £5,000 discovery phase typically saves £15,000 to £30,000 in rework.
-Projects that skip straight to code almost always hit scope changes by week four, because nobody mapped the process properly.
+Projects that skip straight to code almost always hit scope creep by week four, because nobody mapped the process properly.
 The cheapest phase to get wrong is discovery.
 The most expensive phase to get wrong is also discovery.

 What drives custom software development cost up and down